 A matinee necklace is 20 to 24 inches long and is about twice the length of a choker.

-Even though jewellery is designed for everyday wear, it can eventually wear out and lose its original luster.
-For this reason, it is important you take care of your jewellery.
-It is even more important if a memorial diamond from ashes of your loved one is the heart part to your pendant.
-Lonité proposes the following ways to protect your diamond jewellery:
+Even though jewelry is designed for everyday wear, it can eventually wear out and lose its original luster.
+It is important you take care of your jewelry, and even more so if it is a memorial necklace that contains the memorial diamond of your loved one.
+LONITÉ™ proposes the following ways to protect your diamond jewelry.

-You should use suitable jewellery storage boxes for keeping your diamond jewellery safe.
-Diamond scratches almost anything (including other diamonds), so store separately your diamond pendants in a soft box after wrapping it in a soft cloth.
+You should use suitable jewelry storage boxes for keeping your diamond jewelry safe.
+A diamond scratches almost anything (including other diamonds), so store the memorial diamond separately in a softbox after wrapping it in a soft cloth.

 In the center, a cascade of seven large diamonds surmounted a pendant where the iconic De Beers was placed.
-The massive rock was a tobacco coloured diamond that weighed 18 carats and contained two rubies of 29.58 carats.
+The massive rock was a tobacco-colored diamond that weighed 18 carats and contained two rubies of 29.58 carats.

-In 1997, many of us witnessed Kate Winslet wearing a replica of this masterpiece in the movie Titanic.
+In 1997, many of us saw Kate Winslet wearing a replica of this masterpiece in the movie Titanic.
 However, Harry Winston created the original.
-The original heart of the ocean diamond necklace comprises of a stunning 15-carat blue diamond, the real reason behind the necklace’s exuberant price tag.
-The replica worn in the movie is worth only $10,000.
+The original heart of the ocean diamond necklace showcases a stunning 15-carat blue diamond, the real reason behind the necklace’s exuberant price tag.
+By the way, the replica worn in the movie is worth only $10,000.

-Originally priced at $8.5 million to $12.5 million, the pendant necklace comprises of a 75.36 ct.
-Internally flawless briolette Type IIa diamond.
-The master craftsman behind the artistry of the necklace is William Goldberg who took 6 months to cut the 160.5 carat diamond for shaping it the world’s largest and most perfect Briolette ever created in a dazzling tear-drop shape cut.
+Originally priced at $8.5 million to $12.5 million, this pendant necklace consists of a 75.36 ct. internally flawless briolette Type IIa diamond.
+William Goldberg is the master craftsman behind the artistry of the necklace and took 6 months to cut the 160.5-carat diamond.
+He shaped it into the world’s largest and most perfect Briolette with a dazzling tear-drop shape cut.